HITECHCRIME/HC_SG114_Moment/README.md

 In my head, always there, always sorta broke but strong Bowing head up in arms, destitute but gold
 Turning rage into cold (brew)
-Ain't rich (ain't shit) according to y'all but that's fine (allright) Coz (it) that ain't my mode of thought (at all)
+Ain't rich (ain't shit) according to y'all but that's fine Coz (it) that ain't my mode of thought (at all)

 ...